coldi/confy/README.md

 Every solution that abstracts configuration has its limitations.
 So does Confy:

+- Confy provides configurations for front-end web apps right now.
+If you want to use it to create a library or a Node server app, this might be an issue.
+  - [kcd-scripts](https://github.com/kentcdodds/kcd-scripts) might be a good alternative for library use cases.
+  - Server apps with Confy is something that may come in the future.
 - Confy doesn't write out the config files for runners, like `webpack.config.js`.
 So if you rely on your IDE reading and using these files, this might be an issue.
 - The list of tools that Confy uses at its core is not extendable.
 This means you can not add another tool to the stack.
 You can only configure the existing core tools for now.
 So if you want to bundle with Rollup or use Mocha for your tests, this might be an issue.